professorpalmer/ffxiAddons/Windower/addons/TripleFarm/TripleFarm_README.md

 - Verify ring names match your inventory exactly
 - Check that rings are not equipped in conflicting slots
 - Ensure sufficient ring charges

+### Ring Cooldown Issues
+- **Problem**: Started script while inside target zone, ring on cooldown
+- **Solution**: Script now automatically detects if you're already in the correct zone
+- **Tip**: Use `//tf debug` to check if you're in the correct zone before starting
+- **Manual Fix**: If stuck, wait for ring cooldown or manually move to entrance zone

 ## Tips